The Room Two

 The Room Two is a puzzle video game developed by British-based Fireproof Games as a sequel to The Room.
 The game was originally developed for the iPad and released in December 2013; it was made universal to work with the iPhone in January 2014.
 The Android version was released in February 2014.
-A Microsoft Windows version was released on 5 July 2016.
+A Windows version was released on 5 July 2016.
 An Apple Arcade version, named «The Room Two+», was released on 2 April 2021.
 It was also released for Nintendo Switch in August 2022.

 A third title, The Room Three, was released for mobile platforms in November 2015.

 Gameplay

 The Room Two is a three-dimensional puzzle game.
 As in the original, each level is in a single room and tasks the player with solving a series of connected puzzles, typically involving collecting clues and parts of mechanisms to unlock complex puzzle boxes and collect new clues and components they contain.
 The game uses the mobile device's touch screen controls to simulate actions like turning a key or opening a drawer, as well as to zoom in and out of the various puzzles.
 Each room may contain several different puzzles in different locations, which the player can move freely between.
 Ultimately, the player is seeking an exit from each room as to proceed to the next.
 The player has a lens that shows special messages and areas made from "Null", a strange material central to the game's plot.